The Broad-Stone of Honour

 The Broad-Stone is plentifully supplied with examples from medieval literature, even the most obscure accounts.
 Even his admirers often found his appreciation of the Middle Ages excessive, in that he refused to see any fault in them.
-Still, the work was deeply influential, in its attack on Utilitarianism and its devotion to rational thinking over the heart, his lack of interest in intellectual ability, and his disdain for making money all had serious impact on the Victorian notion of a proper gentleman.
+Still, the work was deeply influential.
+Its attack on utilitarianism and its devotion to rationalism over the heart, his lack of interest in intellectual ability, and his disdain for making money all had serious impact on the Victorian notion of a proper gentleman.
+It has been called "the breviary of Young England."

 Digby concluded that the whole concept of gallantry or chivalry is to be found in the Eight Beatitudes; significantly the eight-pointed crosses used by the Knights of Malta and other such orders are believed to have alluded to the same idea.
 The book was so influential in its day that ideas such as the Boy Scout movement can be traced back to it.